 – Defined the optimal infrastructure service delivery approach that considers core vs. non-core capabilities and global vs. regional strategies of execution.

 – Rationalized labor sourcing to create better leverage and support infrastructure low interest unsecured loan delivery.

 – Standardized processes within the service delivery model.

 – Deployed common infrastructure service management tools

-- Established global KPIs & SLAs across countries.
+– Established global KPIs & SLAs cash flow system across countries.

-- Implemented country-specific tactical enhancements (e.g., better tools, etc.).
+– Implemented country-specific tactical enhancements (e.g., better tools, alliance and leicester loan etc.).

 Finally, we uncovered new insights from data that helped the firm drive business decisions.
 For example, our study of each country’s Infrastructure spending by category revealed previously hidden differences in investment priorities and types of delivery models.
 We also built the firm a normalized measure of cost efficiency, allowing regional Infrastructure IT leaders to accurately compare financial performance across for the first time.
 This new view allowed regional leaders to accurately compare financial performance across countries and understand the impact of disparate models and processes.